 Situated in Baixa, Praça do Comércio is among the favorite spots of both locals and tourists.
 Located just by the Tagus River, this square has witnessed countless historical points in the past.

 Another postcard symbol of Lisbon, National Pantheon hosts the tombs of many important Portuguese figures in history.
 Also one of the latest royalty residences, this building is architecturally a masterpiece that attracts the attention of everyone visiting Lisbon.

-Carmo Convent is a Gothic architectural piece which now does not have a lot remained from its glory days.
+Carmo Convent is a Gothic architectural piece that now does not have a lot remained from its glory days.
 Still, all the pieces on display are enchanting and it is certainly among the spots visitors must visit in Lisbon.
 Apart from its beauty, Carmo Convent is actually one of the very few architectural pieces that survived the devastating earthquake of Lisbon in 1755.

 10Ajuda National Palace